setzler/eventStudy/README.md

-eventStudy: an R package for Event Studies
+eventStudy: Perform an Event Study in R
 ================

 Created by David Novgorodsky and Bradley Setzler, University of Chicago